foundeo/fixinator/README.md

 		WHERE id = #id#
 	</cfquery>

 The comment must be on the same line as the issue, or on the line above the issue.
 It must include `ignore:issueType` where `issueType` is the fixinator id type for the issue.
-Fully supported in cfscript as well.
+Fully supported in cfscript as well, for example:

+	//ignore:iif - b and a are safe variables because... x = iif(c, b, a)